apache/paimon/docs/content/docs/development/distribution.md

 ## Partition

-Table Store has the same concept of partitioning as Apache Hive, which will separate the data and various operations can be managed by partition as a management unit.
+Table Store adopts the same partitioning concept as Apache Hive to separate data, and thus various operations can be managed by partition as a management unit.

-Partitioned filtering is the most effective way to improve performance, your query statements should contain partition filtering conditions.
+Partitioned filtering is the most effective way to improve performance, your query statements should contain partition filtering conditions as much as possible..

 ## Bucket